 Microinvalidations: A communication characterized by their intent to exclude, negate, or nullify the psychological thoughts, feelings, or experienced reality of a person from a marginalized background.
 Examples include telling a Black person, "We are all human," or asking a non-White co-worker born in America how they got so good at English.

 How microaggressions manifest at work

-Microaggressions can be verbal, behavioral, or environmental.
+Microaggressions, in all its forms, can manifest themselves verbally, behaviorally, or environmentally.
 Below are a few examples of how microaggressions can show up at work.